Unique Treehouse Hotels & Rentals in the USA

 3. Treehouse Elegance at Post Ranch Inn

-About 3.5 hours from San Francisco next to Pfeiffer Big Sur State Park lies Post Ranch Inn, a stunning cliffside sanctuary where luxury and nature blend seamlessly.
+Post Ranch Inn instantly felt like a magical, soul-soothing escape that completely won me over.
+About 3.5 hours from San Francisco next to Pfeiffer Big Sur State Park lies Post Ranch Inn, a stunning cliffside resort surrounded by nature.

 Perched dramatically 1,200 feet above the Pacific, the setting alone took my breath away, with panoramic ocean views on one side and towering redwoods on the other.